Wondering if Math Mammoth is a good fit for your family? You can read my in-depth review here.

 What should I use to prepare my child for Math Mammoth?

 Math Mammoth begins with first-grade.
 On her website, the author offers some recommendations for simple activities for kindergarten.
-If you like the idea of simple and fun activities but want them laid out and organized for you, check out my book, Preschool Math at Home.

 How many pages should my child do each day?